charvey/DAKA/deploy/readme.md

 	make tasks

-Deploy the DAKA framework to this directory.

-	make deploy-daka

-Deploy the tasks to this directory.
+Deploy the DAKA and tasks to this directory.

-	make deploy-tasks
+	make deploy

 Completely clean this directory to ensure proper deploy.